-Our judging panel has been selected for their range of styles and artistic approaches.
+Our judging panel has been selected for their range of styles, artistic approaches, diverse backgrounds, and geographic location.
 The panel represents some of the most experienced and respected figures in the landscape photography field today.
 Many of these photographers have made outstanding contributions throughout long careers while others are blazing new trails and creating excitement within the photographic community.

 Sarah Marino is a full-time nature photographer, photography educator, and writer who splits her time between a home base in rural southwestern Colorado in the United States and nomadic traveling in an Airstream trailer.
 Sarah’s portfolio features a diverse range of subjects including grand landscapes, intimate landscapes, abstract renditions of nature, and creative portraits of plants and trees.
 Sarah’s teaching, through speaking and in-person workshops, ebooks, and video tutorials, focuses on personal expression, seeing opportunities in any landscape, photographing nature’s small scenes, and a slow style of photography focused on exploration and connecting with nature.
 Sarah is a co-founder of the Nature First Photography Alliance and she seeks to promote the conservation and stewardship of wild places through her photography and teaching.